devongarde/ssc/README.txt

 - sauce: identifies people who presume / obvious
 - toast: toasts code / i like burnt toast
 - heater: i'm not stopping now

+SEE ALSO
+build.txt        notes on building ssc usage.txt        how to use ssc releasenotes.txt release notes for the current version of ssc LICENCE.txt      ssc licence information
+LICENSE.txt      formal GPL 3 licence